wcouturiaux/fend-project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## How To Play

+1. Open index.html

+2. Click on 'cards' until all matches have been made

+## About Game

+Timer will start when first card is clicked.

+After 10, 13, 16, and 19 moves (opening 2 cards) a star will be removed until none are left.

+When all matches are made a modal will display the time elapsed to find all matches and how many moves it took.